 Sometimes when I’m looking around for inspiration for a post I’ll start researching one then wander off into a completely new subject matter all together.
 I began the weekend writing a piece on physical music distribution tips and ended up stumbling onto the KLF (again) via a 2007 link on Metafilter.

 * “Be ready to ride the big dipper of the mixed metaphor.
 Be ready to dip your hands in the lucky bag of life, gather the storm clouds of fantasy and anoint your own genius. “

 That reminded me of when I first discovered the book ‘The Manual (How To Have A Number One The Easy Way)‘ .
-It was the early 90s (though the book originally appeared in 1988) and I’d been stumbling around as lead singer of the Fruit Eating Bears (not the 70s punk band of the same name) traveling from one disastrous gig to the next for a while and it was getting boring.
+It was the early 90s (though the book originally appeared in 1988) and I’d been stumbling around as lead singer of the Fruit Eating Bears (not the 70s punk band of the same name) travelling from one disastrous gig to the next for a while and it was getting boring.

 I’d happened across ‘the Manual’ at the local library (pre-Google!) and was fascinated by the straightforward and easy to understand instructions on how to have a hit record.
 I quit the band after one more drunken gig and fled to London from South Yorkshire and decided to pursue a ‘career’ in dance music.